Blog

 type: LoadBalancer

+ClusterIP creates an internal-only endpoint accessible within the cluster.
+NodePort exposes the Service on each node's IP at a static port.
 LoadBalancer provisions an external load balancer in supported cloud environments.
 Teams often use Ingress controllers to consolidate external access through a single load balancer.

-Step 5: Apply Configuration with kubectl
+Step 5: apply configuration with kubectl

-With manifests written, use kubectl to apply them to the cluster.
+With manifests written, you use kubectl to apply them to the cluster.
 This requires a properly configured kubeconfig file pointing to the correct cluster context.

 kubectl apply -f deployment.yaml